 We use this term to mean many types of artists, including artisans, creatives, creative entrepreneurs, cultural producers, culture-bearers, cultural anchors, craftspeople, and makers.
 In other words, this is a broad group of individuals, sometimes working independently or to manifest a community identity, whose deep creative or cultural practice sets them apart and makes them essential in shaping society, culture, and communities.
 We take a broad definition of artist to get away from the conventional definition that only recognized artists who are professionally degreed as “fine artists.”
 Our usage of this term includes them plus so many more.
 The United States is an exciting, thriving, and vibrant country made so because of the diversity of its people and their varied forms of expression.
 Our definition, therefore, makes room for artists who move our hearts and minds through aesthetics, social relevance, and community connectivity.

 Economic change cannot happen in a vacuum.
-Communities of color that have long suffered from marginalization, exploitation, or extraction need support to shift their realities.
+Cultural communities under threat that have long suffered from marginalization, exploitation, or extraction need support to shift their realities.
 If we want to shift the prevailing economic paradigm to be less dependent on non-local corporations and more reflective of the heterogeneity of our nation’s many communities, then economic transformation must be rooted in their social and cultural transformations.
 We have seen how efforts, such as starting a community-owned bank or increasing the number of jobs, do not magically result in a healthy and thriving community.
 We have also seen how art used to beautify a neighborhood without investing in shaping that community’s shared cultural identity foster conditions for eventual gentrification and displacement.
 We believe ownership of financial institutions should be localized, and this requires governance based on trust, shared goals, and interdependency.
 In other words, how people come together, work together, and eventually express unique characteristics and practices is cultural work.
 A community’s culture is what can make or break economic experiments and interventions.
 For many of the economic trailblazers AmbitioUS funds, our support is tailored to validate and encourage how their economic work manifests as cultural practice.

 In order to change the current economic paradigm, there needs to be massive changes that shift how the market works and how things are valued.
 These changes need to happen across the entire economy, including in the nascent digital space.
 The cumulation of changes that shift how the economic system works is disruption.
 When we talk about disruption we are referring to disrupting the current economy, which works for too-few people, in order to create a system that will work for everyone.
 We see that we are in an already disrupted moment due to a combination of demographic shifts, generational attitudinal changes, technological advancements, and unrest due to growing inequality, thus making this moment optimal for enacting systems that effect economic justice.